-SEO is an evolving science.
-While some of the core principles will presumably stick around forever, the nuanced aspects of it are subject to continuous change.
-And as a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, etc. -- are now stuff of legend.
+Search engine optimization (SEO) is an evolving science.
+While some of the core principles may stick around forever, the more nuanced parts of it are subject to continuous change.
+As a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, and so on -- are now the stuff of legend.

-In our new guide, 17 SEO Myths to Leave Behind in 2016, we reiterate some of the best practices that should continue to guide your strategy through 2016, while also highlighting how SEO has changed over the course of 2015.
+In our new guide, 21 SEO Myths to Leave Behind in 2021, we revisit some of the SEO trends that should continue to guide your strategy through 2021, while also highlighting how the practice has changed over the course of 2020.

-Check out the SEO Myths guide to learn more about what changes you'll need to make with your SEO strategy moving forward.
+Check out the SEO Myths whitepaper to learn more about what changes you'll need to make with your SEO strategy moving forward.